Ashdof/python_playground/anagram/README.md

 # Anagram Game

 This is a word game in which the user is challenged to guess and present the correct spelling of a shuffled word.
 The user is given `three (3)` chances to attempt guessing the correct word.
-A correct attempt awards `three (3)` marks and `zero (0)` for an incorrect guessing after the third attemp.
+A correct attempt awards `three (3)` marks and `zero (0)` for an incorrect guessing after the third attempt.

 ## About the Words